faithvoid/DokiDokiNX/README.md

 # DokiDokiNX!
-A port of the original Ren'Py "Doki Doki Literature Club" to the Nintendo Switch.
+A hacky port of the original Ren'Py "Doki Doki Literature Club" to the Nintendo Switch.